What is mitral valve regurgitation?

 Is mitral regurgitation a progressive disease?

 If regurgitation develops slowly, or if acute regurgitation cannot be controlled with treatment, then the patient enters the chronic compensated phase.
-Here, the left ventricle and atrium enlarge as a compensation response, improving cardiac output and relieving pulmonary congestion.
+Here, the left ventricle and atrium enlarge as a compensation response, improving cardiac output and relieving lung congestion.

 Though the compensated phase may persist, patients eventually enter the chronic decompensated phase, where the left ventricle and mitral annulus dilate and pulmonary congestion reoccurs.
-The degree of regurgitation generally worsens and the patient experiences heart failure symptoms.
+The degree of regurgitation worsens and the patient experiences heart failure symptoms.

 What are the symptoms of mitral valve regurgitation?